-The contraceptive efficacy of Skyla was demonstrated in a clinical trial that enrolled generally healthy women aged 18–35, 1,432 who received Skyla.
-The Skyla arm included 38.8 % (556) nulliparous women.
-The trial was a multicenter, multi-national, randomized open label study conducted in 11 countries in Europe, Latin America, the US and Canada.
-Women less than 6 weeks postpartum, with a history of ectopic pregnancy, with clinically significant ovarian cysts, or with HIV or otherwise at high risk for sexually transmitted infections were excluded.
-For Skyla-treated women, 540 (37.7%) were treated at US sites and 892 (62.3%) were at non-US sites.
-The racial demographic of enrolled women who received Skyla was: Caucasian (79.7%), Hispanic (11.5%), Black (5.2%), Asian (0.8%), and Other (2.7%).
-The weight range for treated women was 38 to 155 kg (mean weight: 68.7 kg) and mean BMI was 25.3 kg/m2 (range 16-55 kg/m2).
-Of Skyla-treated women, 21.9% discontinued the study treatment due to an adverse event, 4.4% were lost to follow up, 1.8% withdrew their consent, 13.0% discontinued due to other reason, 1.1% discontinued due to protocol deviation, and 0.6% discontinued due to pregnancy.
+The contraceptive efficacy of Skyla was evaluated in a clinical trial that enrolled generally healthy women aged 18–35, 1,432 of whom received Skyla.
+Of these, 38.8 % (556) were nulliparous women, and 819 women completed 3 years of use.
+The trial was a multicenter, multi-national, randomized open-label study conducted in 11 countries in Europe, Latin America, the US and Canada.
+Women less than six weeks postpartum, with a history of ectopic pregnancy, with clinically significant ovarian cysts or with HIV or otherwise at high risk for sexually transmitted infections were excluded.
+A total of 540 (37.7%) were treated at US sites and 892 (62.3%) were at non-US sites.
+The racial demographics of enrolled women who received Skyla was: Caucasian (79.7%), Hispanic (11.5%), Black/African Americans (5.2%), Other (2.7%) and Asian (0.8%).
+The weight range was 38 to 155 kg (mean weight: 68.7 kg) and mean BMI was 25.3 kg/m2 (range 16–55 kg/m2).
+The clinical trial had no upper or lower weight or BMI limit.
+Of Skyla-treated women, 21.9% discontinued the study treatment due to an adverse event, 4.4% were lost to follow up, 1.8% withdrew for unspecified reasons, 1.1% discontinued due to protocol deviation, 0.6% discontinued due to pregnancy, and 13.0% discontinued due to other reasons.

 What primary endpoint was used to measure the contraceptive reliability of Skyla?

-What were the most common adverse reactions that were observed in greater than 5% of women during clinical trials?
+What were the most common adverse reactions that were observed in greater than or equal to 5% of women during clinical trials?

 Most common adverse reactions (occurring in ≥ 5% users) were vulvovaginitis (20.2%), abdominal/pelvic pain (18.9%), acne/seborrhea (15.0%), ovarian cyst (13.2%), headache (12.4%), dysmenorrhea (8.6%), breast pain/discomfort (8.6%), increased bleeding (7.8%) and nausea (5.5%).